Watch Detour now on YouTube.

 READ MORE: THE LETTER

-Vera only seems to be interested in money as she keeps coming up with new, immoral and even morbid ideas to get more.
+Vera only seems interested in money as she comes up with new, immoral and even morbid ideas to get more.
 Yet, behind the rough facade, there is a twinge of human frailty and desperation.
-Vera is the ultimate femme fatale, one of the most memorable of any noir.
-She exudes threat and danger from her first appearance – and unlike other similar female characters of the time, she does it without hiding her true intentions behind a charming and seductive mask.
+Vera is the ultimate femme fatale, one of the most memorable of any noir; she exudes threat and danger from her first appearance – and unlike other similar female characters of the time, she does it without hiding her true intentions behind a charming and seductive mask.

 Detour excels in creating a haunting, paranoid atmosphere that lacks any glamour.
 The film’s meagre budget, minimalistic settings and technical shoddiness also successfully add to this miserable, nightmarish, unforgettable milieu.
-Due to the Production Code being in place at the time of filming, censorship prohibited portraying murderers from getting away with crime.
-Yet, regardless of the film’s final shot, it is made very clear that it is fate that truly punishes Al, not any law or the police.
-Detour still remains one of the most nihilistic, doom-filled and cynical films in cinema history that masterfully mixes the noir and road movie genres to get the best of both worlds.
+Due to the Production Code, censorship prohibited portraying murderers from escaping justice, yet, regardless of the film’s final shot, it is clear that fate truly punishes Al. Detour still remains one of the most nihilistic, cynical films in cinema history and masterfully mixes the noir and road movie genres to achieve the best of both worlds.